yoeo/spell-a-number/README.md

 # Spell a number
 Learn how to spell numbers in *French*.

-This software converts the digits of a given number its the litteral representation.
+This software converts the digits of a given number to its the litteral representation.
-All positive and negative integers and decimals are supported.
+All positive, negative integers and decimals are supported.

-## Output exemple
+## Output example
 ```
 Nombres en toutes lettres ;)
 Ce programme traduit les nombres en lettres!